-Figure 3.44 General morphology of the Juniper plant leaves and fruits
+Figure 3.44 General morphology of the juniper plant leaves and fruits

-Juniperus communis is native to temperate Eurasia, and North America N of Mexico, occupying an extraordinary range of habitats (Farjon 2005).
+Juniperus communis (see also Figure 3.44) is native to temperate Eurasia, and North America N of Mexico, occupying an extraordinary range of habitats (Farjon 2005).
 Among other places, it is native to Croatia; Sweden; and the United States.
 Also, Juniperus is a temperate species, which occurs in forests throughout Western Himalaya from Srinagar to Kumaon at 1700-4200 m MSL.

-Juniperus communis is a small coniferous evergreen tree or shrub, very variable in form, ranging from 10 m-rarely 16 m-tall to a low, often prostrate spreading shrub in exposed locations.
-It has needlelike leaves in whorls of three; the leaves are green, with a single white stomatal band on the inner surface.
+Juniperus communis is a small coniferous evergreen tree or shrub, very variable in form, ranging from 10 to rarely 16 m height to a low, often prostrate spreading shrub in exposed locations.
+It has needle-like leaves in whorls of three; the leaves are green, with a single white stomatal band on the inner surface.
 It never attains adult foliage.
 It is dioecious, with male and female cones, which are wind pollinated, on separate plants (Adams, 2004).